braze-inc/braze-docs/_docs/_hidden/private_betas/feature_flags.md

 {% sdk_min_versions android:9999 web:4.4.0 swift:9999 %}

 ## Implementation
-Create, edit, and archive feature flags by navigating to **Feature Flags** in the left sidebar of the Braze dashboard.
+Create, edit, and archive feature flags from the **Feature Flags** page, located under **Engagement**.
 This page displays a list of existing feature flags for this app group.

 ![A list of previously created feature flags on the Braze dashboard][1]